Talome

 4000APIHono backend, AI agent, WebSocket

-4001Terminal daemonWebSocket PTY server for browser terminal and Claude Code
+4001Terminal daemonWebSocket PTY server for the browser terminal and Claude Code sessions

 macOS Notes